fietensen/PyOpcodeAsm/README.md

         - `code: str => instruction string to be compiled`
         - `locals: tuple => tuple of local variables defined, remember func arguments are automatically prepended`
         - `constants: tuple => tuple of constants used in function`
+        - `functions: tuple => tuple of function names accessible from the function`
         - `globals: dict => global variables the function has access to`